 We are leading research in ultrafast third-order optical nonlinearities in semiconductor waveguides, such as nonlinear refraction (optical Kerr effect) and two-photon absorption.
 Using the AlGaAs waveguide platform we have demonstrated spectral broadening, all-optical switching, spatial solitons, vector (polarisation) solitons and discrete spatial solitons.
 More recently we have been studying the AlGaAs superlattice waveguides and using quantum-well intermixing to provide a spatial variation in the nonlinear coefficients.

-We work on a number of devices including optical isolators and related non-reciprocal devices such as circulators within standard optoelectronic wafer platforms, polarisation modulation controllers, integrated optoelectronic devices incorporating resonant tunnelling diodes (RTDs), integrated magneto-optics, atom trapping and quantum optical components.
+We work on a number of devices including optical isolators and related non-reciprocal devices such as circulators within standard optoelectronic wafer platforms, polarisation modulation controllers, atom trapping and quantum optical components.

 All of our research is driven by the need for new components to be integrated into a broad range of systems.
-Current research themes are quantum information processing, medical diagnostic tools such as magnetometers for EEG and ECG monitoring, telecommunications technologies, and sensors.
+Current research themes are quantum information processing, telecommunications technologies, and sensors.
 Included in these activities are technologies for new wireless-optical interfaces, data encoding systems, wavelength division multiplexing, atomic clocks, and frequency standards.

 The Quantum Sensors group specialises in Quantum Technologies for the most demanding sensing applications.
 Our sensing technologies span the energy range 100 eV – to 0.001 eV, placing X-ray detection, single-molecule detection, infrared single-photon detection and terahertz detection all within reach.